lucasm/lucasm/README.md

 ## Achievements

-- ⭐️ Awarded the Top JavaScript Author on DEV Community
+- Awarded the Top JavaScript Author on DEV Community
-- ⭐️ Won 1st Place in several Events and Hackathons
+- Won 1st Place in several Events and Hackathons

 ## Open Source

 I use GitHub only for open source contributions.
-Take a look 👇🏻
+Take a look below.